Poseidoncode/Bridge/.github/plan.prompt.md

 ## Phase 5: Implement "Immersive Reading Mode" MVP

+**Note:** The translation results should be presented in a bilingual comparison format, where the original text remains visible alongside the translated text for easy reference and comparison.

 ### Instruction 5.1:
 Return to `src/content.ts`.
 Append message listener logic from Popup and implement page translation and revert.